 When figuring out how to draw animals, an important step is to conduct muscle studies.
 Vertebrate anatomy is consistent and, as you study, you'll notice that muscle groups between different animals are very similar, if not the same.

-Just like with the skeletons, it's only the shapes and sizes that are exaggerated and despite a few differences, vertebrate bodies all share the same basic muscle systems.
+Just like with the skeletons, it's only the shapes and sizes that differ between different animals.
+Despite a few differences, vertebrate bodies all share the same basic muscle systems.

 This is probably the most valuable and important step.
 We know that there are complicated muscle systems in place, but we really just want to find the major shape so we can begin to see the whole shape of the animal.
 Using an HB pencil, I lay in those large groups over my skeleton.

 When I draw muscle groups, I'm only thinking about large shapes that house lots of different, smaller muscle shapes.
 This keeps things simple and helps you see the entire shape of the animal.

 Now that I've got my basic shape, I find those muscle systems around the body.
 This is where textbooks and diagrams will inform you.
 Remember that muscles pull from bone.
 They're directly attached, and push and pull the skeleton around.

 I begin to find those smaller muscle systems inside of the larger muscle groups.
 I'm always looking to see where the muscle is attached to the bone.

 At this point I switch to my red Col-Erase pencil.
 These pencils are great because you can easily range from dark to light.
 However, they do wear down quickly, so if you're drawing from life, it's a good idea to have a few ready to go with sharpened tips, just so you can switch them out quickly and not waste time sharpening.

 It's time to find those muscle details.
 I show the different ligaments and texture of the muscle, which help indicate the direction in which things move around.